[ Main contents start here ]

 Measures to Prevent Loss from Counterfeit or Stolen ATM Cards

-IC cards have been introduced to prevent harm due to cash card forgery and theft.
+IC cards have been introduced to prevent harm due to cash card forgery.
 To prevent peeping, rearview mirrors have been installed, and ATM screens have been equipped with polarized film and provided with reminder displays about password management.

 Security Measures for Internet Banking Service